freenas/freenas-docs/userguide/services.rst

 button appears in
 :menuselection:`Services --> Asigra DS-System`.
-Click :guilabel:`Open DS-Operator Web Interface` to download and launch the :guilabel:`Open DS-Operator Web Interface` to download and launch the Asigra management application.
+Click :guilabel:`Open DS-Operator Web Interface` to download and launch the Asigra management application.

 .. _asigra settings: